Navigating the Swiss parks network

 Great scenic and biological diversity

 Swiss parks boast a huge diversity of natural landscapes.
 There are forests in varying forms, natural rivers and lakes, Alpine and Jura meadows, rare habitats such as moors, wetlands and dry grasslands, as well as glaciers in the Alps.
 This diversity of habitats results in a rich variety of flora and fauna.
+An above average number of endangered species live in the Swiss parks.

 Preserving habitats